Skip to main content

 Security Gate

-All security checks must pass before code can be merged to the main branch:
+All jobs required by the aggregate Security Gate must pass before code can be merged to the protected main branch: